All Episodes

 And then they're preparing for the worst.

-Some of these leaders of these companies, they see a society potentially five, ten, twenty years from now where we could have social upheaval, we could have massive, you know, uprisings, politically and economically speaking, by people against this technology and against this type of society.
+We could have massive uprisings, politically and economically speaking, by people against this technology and against this type of society.

-And so they're making plans to protect themselves and to protect their own wealth and they see what could happen down the line.
+And so they're making plans to protect themselves and to protect their own wealth.

-So it's just the total hypocrisy of the leaders of big tech in addition to just willfully using neuroscience to addict our children to their product.
+So it's just the total hypocrisy of the leaders of big tech, in addition to just willfully using neuroscience to addict our children to their product.

-You mentioned that in a polite society, in a decent society, we would never accept a human being doing anything like the parameters of the chatbot at MetaAI allow.
+You know, you mentioned that in a polite society, in a decent society, we would never accept a human being doing anything like the parameters of the chat bot at Meta AI allow.

 The same, I think, applies really when you look at these CEOs themselves.

-Look at their visions of the world, Sam Altman's vision, Larry Page's vision, Elon Musk's vision, Mark Zuckerberg's vision.
+Look at their visions of the world: Sam Altman's vision, Larry Page's vision, Elon Musk's vision, Mark Zuckerberg's vision.

-If I, as just a normal person, came to you and said that I wanted to create a machine that is intended to replace and devalue all human beings on Earth and that all people would turn to it as a highest authority, and by the way, there's a 10 to 20 percent chance it would kill everybody, you would have me hauled off to the lunatic asylum.
+If I, as just a normal person, came to you and said that I wanted to create a machine that is intended to replace and devalue all human beings on earth, and that all people would turn to it as the highest authority.

 And yet, for these guys, it's just more and more investment.

-Before we get into your work to try to remedy some of this at the alliance, for Secure AI.
+You know, before we get into your work to try to remedy some of this at the Alliance for Secure AI, if you could, we were talking about this before.

 Just walk the audience through another kind of stunning story.

-I believe it was in the Atlantic in which they were summoning basically the spirit of Moloch through chat GPT or kind of like a Ouija board.
+I believe it was in The Atlantic, in which they were summoning basically the spirit of Moloch through ChatGPT or kind of like a Ouija board.

-Maybe we could call it chat Ouija GPT.
+Maybe we could call it Chat WeeGPT.

-But if you would just walk everyone through that story.
+But if you would just walk everyone through that story, yeah, it's a very disturbing story.

-And the Atlantic reported on this a few weeks ago.
+And The Atlantic reported on this a few weeks ago.

 It got some more coverage in other outlets as well.

-The AI basically continued the conversation, gave them instructions on how to do these things, talked about if you have to take a life, here's how you do it and here's what you have to think about.
+And instead of saying you shouldn't do that, you should go get help and you should stop this conversation, the AI basically continued the conversation, gave them instructions on how to do these things, talked about if you have to take a life, here's how you do it.

-And it makes you wonder, you know, if this was a person that actually was going to act on that or wanted to act on that, what could it have led to?
+And it makes you wonder: you know, if this was a person that actually was going to act on that or wanted to act on that, what could it have led to?

 It could have led to this actually happening in the real world.

-And so this is just, you know, one example or a couple of examples of this type of stuff, but it does make you wonder how much more of this, how many thousands of examples or hundreds of thousands of examples are out there that we don't know about and that could be leading people to commit self-harm or even murder.
+But it does make you wonder how much more of this, how many thousands of examples or hundreds of thousands of examples are out there that we don't know about and that could be leading people to commit self-harm or even murder.

 And just this is really disturbing stuff.